 In the late 20th century, South Philadelphia experienced a new wave of immigrants that came from Asia.
 Significant numbers of Vietnamese, Cambodians, and Thais came to South Philadelphia to settle.
 They saw good opportunities in local real estate.
-For them, the housing stock here comprised luxury homes even if they were more modest row houses.
+For them, the housing stock in South Philly comprised luxury homes even if they were more modest row houses.

 These Asian newcomers were accompanied by immigrants from Russia, Mexico, and many other countries to continue the neighborhood’s tradition of being a vibrant mix of ethnic groups.
-South Philadelphia is a good spot to seek out bargains in real estate and to set a marker for the sort of luxury homes people long for in the South Philly area.
+South Philadelphia is a good spot to seek out bargains in real estate and to set a marker for the sort of luxury homes for sale that people long for in the South Philly area.

 Boundaries: General – North/South: Washington Ave/Delaware River